Fire safety in your home: High-rise living

 If you notice any damage to light fittings throughout the building or if they are not working properly, please contact us immediately.

-Bin rooms
+Bin Rooms

 Please do not place any combustible items in the bin room.
 If you need to dispose of any large items (i.e. mattresses, furniture etc.) please call Sefton Council on 0345 140 0845 to arrange removal of your unwanted bulky items.